k333rthan/Open_Drug_Knowladge/README.md

 ## Data Insights Report

-Comprehensive report summarizing pricing trends, store performance, and product distribution.
+Comprehensive report summarizing pricing trends, store performance, and product distribution along with interactive dashboards and insights as shown under the Visualisation Content
-Interactive Dashboards

-Recommendations
+## Results and Recommendations

-Suggestions for optimizing pricing strategies and improving product availability based on the analysis.
+Potential suggestions for optimizing pricing strategies and improving product availability based on the analysis :

-Potential Applications
-Price comparison tools for consumers.
-Strategic pricing for pharmaceutical companies.
-Store benchmarking for competitive analysis.
+### Result 1:
+Store 1 has the highest product count (300 listings), followed by Store 4 (250 listings).
+### Recommendations:
+- Focus marketing efforts on Store 1 to ensure maximum product visibility.
+- Encourage underperforming stores to expand their inventory to remain competitive.

+### Result 2:
+Product IDs 101, 205, and 309 were found to be priced 50% above the average price across multiple stores.
+Store 3 consistently lists higher-priced items for these products.
+### Recommendations:
+- Negotiate better pricing for products from Store 3 or explore alternative suppliers.
+- Investigate whether higher prices correlate with better product quality or exclusive offerings.